joshghent/blog/content/blog/software-beauty/index.md

 5. Is it possible to run the API with 2 commands or less? - if the answer is no, then we can look into creating a setup script.
 6. Are testing patterns already established to test the API, including mocking data or dependant systems etc.
 7. Can I quickly tell what version of the API I’m using
-8. Can I quickly resolve any errors myself? - does the API return error messages that are actionable and consise.
+8. Can I quickly resolve any errors myself? - does the API return error messages that are actionable and concise.
 9. If it is not possible to rectify an issue myself, can I provide a means of recreating an issue to the API author? - requestId’s, trace logs and the like are all helpful here and need to be accessible to the consumer.
 10. Are there significant efforts to mitigate issues? - Does it handle retries and other complexity that should not be a concern for the end user.